- Measuring Growth

 The key at the bottom of the report provides guidance for interpreting the colors.

-Moderate evidence that the teacher's students made more growth than expected (the teacher's index is 1 or greater).
+Significant evidence that the teacher's students made more growth than expected (the teacher's index is 2 or greater).

-Significant evidence that the teacher's students made less growth than expected (the teacher's index is between -3 and -2).
+Significant evidence that the teacher's students made less growth than expected (the teacher's index is less than -2).

 Each growth measure is a conservative estimate of the academic growth a teacher's students made, on average, in a grade and subject or course.
 A teacher's growth measure is based on students that were linked to the teacher and the percentage of instruction.
 Because the growth measures are estimates, consider their associated standard errors as you interpret the values.